 F. Doctoral Dissertation.

 The departmental regulations concerning the dissertation proposal and defense are identical to those for the Master's described in Section II above.
 The Doctoral dissertation must be an original, scholarly contribution to the discipline of Psychology.
 Most will entail empirical studies.
 As with the thesis, the writing and analysis of the dissertation is expected to be conducted by the student.
 Should the student solicit any type of paid or substantive assistance in conducting the writing and analysis of the thesis, the student must provide a comprehensive description of all such assistance to the Supervisory Committee prior to scheduling the oral examination.
 Committee members may ask for additional details or prior drafts as needed to verify the independence of the work.
-Ph.D. candidates must complete a minimum of 12 credits of PSY 7980 and be registered for 3 credits of PSY 7980 during the final term.
+Ph.D. candidates must complete a minimum of 12 credits of PSY 7980.
+They must also be registered for PSY 7980 during the final term.
+The Graduate school requires registration for a minimum of three credits of PSY 7980 for students defending their dissertation in Spring or Fall, and two credits if defending in summer.
+In both instances, the terms of the assistantship (if any) may specify a higher minimum number of hours.
 The final oral defense of the dissertation should be scheduled no later than three weeks before the end of the term, and the Graduate Program Assistant should be notified as soon as the meeting is scheduled.
 The final defense ordinarily will take place during the fall or spring semester; a summer defense will be given only with the consent of all members of the Supervisory Committee.

 G. Practicum and Internship.

 Practicum and internship assignments are administered through the Director of Training in Counseling Psychology.
 Internship credit will not be allowed before admission to candidacy for the Ph.D.